 We hope you love the products we recommend.
 SeriouslySmoked.com may earn a commission on qualifying purchases from Amazon Associates or other vendors.
 Read more here.

 The aging of beef is a process that’s used to enhance its flavor.
-Dry aging and wet aging use different techniques that encourage enzymes to break down the beef muscle fibers.
-This makes it more tender and alters its flavor profile.
+Dry aging and wet aging are different from common meat tenderizing methods because they use different techniques that encourage enzymes to break down the beef muscle fibers.

 Dry aging allows water to evaporate within the meat, condensing it and giving it a strong, distinctive taste.
 Wet aging involves storing meat in vacuum-sealed plastic, which lets it retain moisture.
 This results in a fresher and juicier texture, more traditionally associated with beef.